Dynobase/dynamodb-vscode-snippets/README.md

 ## Snippets

+To add new, please use this awesome tool: [https://snippet-generator.app/](https://snippet-generator.app/)

 Below is a list of all available snippets and the triggers of each one.
 To use them simply press `Shift + ^` key and type trigger word.

 `|` indicates a list of possible choices.